ishobhnik/RobotNavigation/README.md

 ```
 ---
 ## Data Preprocesing
-First need to extract data from the .bag files(for SCAND).
+- First need to extract data from the .bag files(for SCAND).

-Run process_bags.py with the relevant args, or process_recon.py for processing RECON HDF5s.
+- Run process_bags.py with the relevant args, or process_recon.py for processing RECON HDF5s.

-If you have downloaded the sacson and go_stanford dataset,  wthey will already  be in the correct format but in the other datasets or custom datasets, make sure it follows the following structure:
+- If you have downloaded the sacson and go_stanford dataset,they will already  be in the correct format but in the other datasets or custom datasets, make sure it follows the following structure:
+-
 ├── <dataset_name>
 │   ├── <name_of_traj1>
 │   │   ├── 0.jpg